opus1993/pubrepo/content/post/TenReasonsILoveTidyTuesday/index.md

 Here are my ten reasons to dive in:

     1. Be inspired by the creativity of others
 I love to see the variety of visualizations coming from the same data sets.
-On most weeks, there is at least one Tidy Tuesday plot uses an approach I would not have thought of.
+On most weeks, there is at least one Tidy Tuesday plot that uses an approach I would not have thought of.
 Fortunately, most authors share their code.
 This is an easy way to learn cool new tricks.

 {{< tweet 1343864907750469633 >}}